dividedmind/statistics-done-wrong/power.rst

 the other.

 Perhaps this is only a problem for rare side effects, or cases where the medication only has a weak effect.
-Nope: in one sample, 64% of randomized controlled medical trials didn't collect enough data to detect a 50% difference between treatment groups.
+Nope: in one sample of studies published between 1975 and 1990 in prestigious medical journals, 64% of randomized controlled medical trials didn't collect enough data to detect a 50% difference between treatment groups.
 Fifty percent!
 Even if one medication decreases symptoms by 50% more than the other medication, there's insufficient data to